 What are the important factors when considering an offer?

-Consider all of the following: price, terms, clauses, personal property requested, and the amount and who holds the earnest money.
+Consider all of the following: price, terms, clauses, personal property requested and who holds the earnest money.

 What can I do to help get potential buyers financed?

 You may offer to pay points, which will reduce the rate and interest on the loan.
 If the buyers have adequate income but are a little short on cash, you may pay the non-recurring closing costs at the settlement.

 Are there any special considerations when selling a condo?